Ground rule double: History

 In the early years of baseball, batted balls that cleared the fence in fair territory on the fly or after a bounce were counted as home runs.
 The rule was changed by the American League before the season and by the National League before the season.
 Baseball records did not differentiate between home runs that cleared the fence on the fly and those that bounced over.
 Notably, this includes most of Babe Ruth's career, including when he hit 60 home runs in 1927, although there is no evidence any of Ruth’s home runs bounced before going over the fence.
-The last "bounce" home run in MLB was hit by Al López of the Brooklyn Robins on September 12, 1930, at Ebbets Field.
+The last "bounce" home run in MLB was hit by Babe Herman of the Brooklyn Robins on September 23, 1930, at Ebbets Field.